chevere/docs/components/Filesystem.md

 ## Dir

-[DirInterface](../reference/Chevere/Interfaces/Filesystem/DirInterface.md) describe the interface for the component in charge of interact with filesystem directories.
+The [Dir](../reference/Chevere/Components/Filesystem/Dir.md) component is in charge of interact with filesystem directories.

 ```php
 use Chevere\Components\Filesystem\Dir;